getgrav/grav-learn/pages/20/08.advanced/05.flex/03.custom-types/doc.md

 That is the whole thing.
 Two form fields, one storage line, and two columns for the admin list.
 It is enough for Admin Next to render a working list-and-edit UI and for the REST API to serve the data.

+> [!IMPORTANT]
-!!!
-The `type: flex-objects` line is required and must never be changed.
+> The `type: flex-objects` line is required and must never be changed.
 It is what tells Grav that this YAML file is a Flex type definition rather than an ordinary form or page blueprint.

 ### Activate it in Admin Next